4 Tips for Attracting American Goldfinches to your Yard – Guaranteed

 This is another universal tip that I share in most of my bird-attracting articles.
 Adding a bird bath to your yard will bring all sorts of species in with more regularity.
 They all need water!

 This is especially important in the winter if you live in a cold state like I do (thanks, Minnesota).
-Most of the water sources for birds will freeze and water is hard to come by.
+Most of the water sources for birds will freeze, making it hard to come by.
 A heated bird bath is a fantastic investment and resource to help them out.

 For Goldfinches, be sure to not fill the water too high in any bird bath.
 They’re small birds and need space to drink and bathe!